jmbost20/SpliceSorter/README.md

 ## Prerequisites

 - Python 3
-***Make sure you've downloaded Python3 and that you've navigated to the correct directory https://realpython.com/installing-python/
+***Make sure you've downloaded Python3 and that you've navigated to the correct directory (cd to the folder of

+https://realpython.com/installing-python/

 ## Motivations